MengSheng1217/Organic-Store-Ordering-System/README.md

 A simple system made with c++

 features:
--login/register
+- Login/register
--view and ordering product
+- View and ordering product
--edit and deleting product
+- Edit and deleting product
--search product
+- Search product
--receipt and history generating
+- Receipt and history generating
--promotion code
+- Promotion code